 Campfire Food: Dessert

 Sure, you could make S’mores, but there’s so much more to campfire food desserts.
-Besides, if your S’mores come out anything like mine, they’re not the best dessert you’ve ever had.
+Besides, if your S’mores come out anything like ours, they’re not the best dessert you’ve ever had.

 </div